 All documents must be uploaded to the application system.
 Documents signed on paper shall be presented in a scanned form.
 The Foundation has the right to check the correspondence of the uploaded documents to the originals.

-Applications are accepted twice a year, on 1 May and on 15 October.
-The studies must take place from the 1st of July of the application year until the 30th of September of the following year.
+The application deadlines for the academic year 2021/2022 are 1 May 2021 and 15 October 2021.
+Studies must take place from 1 July of the year of application to 30 September of the following year.

 The applications which meet the criteria are assessed by sectoral experts.
 Each application is assessed by at least two experts.

 Experts evaluate the applications based on the following aspects:

 - Is the goal of the study periods abroad clear and convincingly reasoned?

 - Is the applicant motivated and has worked on the application thoroughly?

 - Is the work plan well elaborated, reasonable and achievable?

 - How well does the chosen foreign institution suit for studying in this field?